- British Columbia (BC)

 |In 2010 the Rodin Museum in Paris flexed its muscles to claim a "copy" of "The Thinker".|

-I wonder on what logic their bureaucrats selected the arbitrary number of copies that seperate fake and real?
+I wonder on what logic their bureaucrats selected the arbitrary number of copies that separate fake and real?

 |This page remains the most popular on my web site.
 I remain eager to read your feedback, suggestions and comments.
 Make note though, that I am just a simple Canadian with a camera, a computer and an appreciation for visual art.
 I am neither an art academic nor an art expert.|